Collab-Hub-io/Collab-Hub-ESP32/README.md

 <br />

-# Arduino or PlatformIO unable to connect to your ESP32 Board?
+# Arduino unable to connect to your ESP32 Board?

 Your computer might have trouble recognizing your board.
 Double check the following: